diptanshu1991/LoFT/README.md

   --gradient_checkpointing
 ```

+✅ Supports instruction-tuning format

-> ✅ Works well on low-RAM MacBooks with float-based LoRA adapters
+✅ Works with JSON datasets

+✅ Output is a LoRA adapter folder

 ---